gramesg89/basodino-language-generator/README.md

 ## 🌍 What Is Basodino?

 Basodino is a fictional language inspired by Romance languages and designed with naturalistic sound changes, custom grammar, and a distinct lexicon.
-This bot builds its evolving vocabulary.
+It is meant to represent a hypothetical Romance language in which Old High German acts as a substrate under the Vulgar Latin of the 4th century.
+This project applies these sound changes up until New High German.